jasoncausey/fantastical-cli/README.md

 # Fantastical CLI

-A command-line interface (CLI) tool to quickly add events to your Fantastical calendar using natural language.
+An (unofficial) command-line interface (CLI) tool to quickly add events to your [Fantastical](https://flexibits.com/fantastical) calendar using natural language.

 ## Purpose